-> Operating experience variances
+Operating experience variances

 This is the impact on the embedded value of differences between the actual experience and the operating assumptions during the period.
-The main reason for difference is that actual experience of mortality and morbidity was lower than the assumptions in the calculations of the value of in-force business.
+The main differences are that actual experience of mortality and morbidity was lower than the assumptions in the calculations of the value of in-force business and that actual corporate tax was lower than expected due to losses resulting from the new business sales costs.
 See section 5.(2) for details of the operating assumptions.

-> Assumption changes
+Assumption changes

 The impact of changes in the operating assumptions.
 This item has been calculated as of the beginning of the period.
-The main impact is associated with expense assumption changes.
+A change in value is primarily driven by mortality assumption change.
 See Section 5.(2) for details of the operating assumptions.